 We will arrange to meet with you and your family at your home for an Initial Home Visit.

 As you might expect with such an important role, we’ll need to take a detailed look at your life.

 Your assessing social worker will work with you to complete Form F and prepare you for the panel meeting and the requirements of fostering.

 A Fostering Panel carries out a final check of all the information that has been gathered throughout the assessment process and makes its recommendation.

 As one of the UK’s most experienced fostering agencies, we’re committed to excellence.
 We want to give you all the skills you need to be your best.

 Once your Skills to Foster course has been completed and the ADM has approved your application, you’ll be ready for your first placement.

 Once you get in touch, the process will take from four to six months.
 Caring for children and young people is an incredibly important and specialist commitment, so we need to get to know each other well and be sure it’s right for everyone concerned.

-Once you’ve completed the assessment process and become a foster carer with us, we’ll continue to be with you every step of the way to provide any additional support that you might need.
-Our foster carers also qualify for a generous fostering allowance to help them provide their foster children with the very best care.
+Once you’ve completed the assessment process and become a foster carer with the National Fostering Group, we’ll continue to be with you every step of the way to provide any additional support that you might need.